trudi-group/isds/sites/bitcoin_book/assets/netview.md

 ### Flooding <i class="fas fa-bullhorn"></i>

-The arguably most important service that "the network" provides in a Bitcoin-like blockchain network is *broadcast* - getting all peers in the network to receive a certain message.
+The arguably most important service that the peer-to-peer network provides in a Bitcoin-like system is *broadcast* - getting all peers in the network to receive a certain message.
 We need this so that everyone becomes aware of new blocks for our blockchain, for example.